Joddsson/Tbr-homepage/RIG-ENG.markdown

     </p>
     <!-- <p>
       <strong>Draw</strong><br>
-      The draw for the 2014 Reykjavik International Games has been conducted and can be found by clicking here
+      The draw for the 2014 Reykjavik International Games has been conducted and can be found by clicking her
     </p> -->
 		<!-- <p>The draw for the 2014 Reykjavik International Games has been conducted and can be found by clicking here.</p> -->
     <p>Click <a href="http://www.rig.is">here</a> to go to the official Reykjavik Internationl Games homepage</p>